lehner-lab/RDGVassociation/001_somatic_component_extraction/README.md

 ## Description of Scripts

 ### Extraction of Independent Components
 * **ICA_extraction.R:** Extraction of Independent Components from 2 to 30.
-Runs over 24h and not recommended to be run locally.
+Runs over 24h and it is not recommended to be run locally.
 Final plots with ICA extraction using 15 components.
 * **ICA_overview.R:** Plotting correlations/contributions of input somatic features with ICs.

 ### Extractions of Variational Autoencoder derived Components